Andy Burnham: Early political career

-Member of Parliament
+Member of Parliament (2001–2017)

-Following the retirement of Lawrence Cunliffe, Burnham successfully applied to be the parliamentary candidate for Leigh in Greater Manchester, then a safe Labour seat.
+Following the retirement of Lawrence Cunliffe, Burnham successfully applied to be the parliamentary candidate for Leigh in Greater Manchester, then a Labour safe seat.
 At the 2001 election he was elected with a majority of 16,362, and gave his maiden speech in the House of Commons on 4 July 2001.

-Following his election to Parliament, Burnham was a member of the Health Select Committee from 2001 until 2003, when he was appointed Parliamentary Private Secretary (PPS) to the Home Secretary David Blunkett.
+Following his election to Parliament, Burnham was a member of the Health Select Committee from 2001 until 2003, when he was appointed Parliamentary private secretary (PPS) to the Home Secretary David Blunkett.
 Following Blunkett's first resignation in 2004, he became PPS to the education secretary Ruth Kelly.
-Burnham voted for the Iraq War, and consistently voted against holding an inquiry into the war.
+As well as Labour, Burnham is a member of the Co-operative Party, which has been allied to Labour since 1927 and runs all candidates jointly with it.